 - More difficult to install and may require a professional because they need to be soldered

 Bottom line: Whether PVC, ABS, or copper – the choice really depends on what works best for your home and budget (and your city building codes).
 There are strong pros and cons for all types.
 If you’re still not sure, contact your plumber.
 We can help you decide what pipes are best for your needs.
+Call or Contact the at Allied Reddi-Rooter, 513-396-5300.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.

 If you own and operate a restaurant, there’s a very good chance you’ve had a plumbing problem.
 Restaurants endure a lot of wear-and-tear on plumbing — from the restrooms to the kitchen.